Javad9s/nextjs-revalidation-test/README.md

 5. Or implement a garbage collector mechanism with Maximum cache size and maximum cache age that purges oldest visited page.

 6. With this behavior regular pages with params will also be generated and cached without proper control.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.